andy-byers/CalicoDB/doc/format.md

 <sup>3</sup> This field is only present if the value is too large to fit in the node, i.e. $L < V$.
 See [Overflow Chains](#overflow-chains) for details.

+[//]: # (TODO: The following is not valid anymore and will need to be changed slightly...
+Also, it should go in notes about the specific WAL implementation provided, since it is specific to that.)

 ### WAL Record Header
 | Size | Offset | Name         | Description                                       |
 |-----:|-------:|:-------------|:--------------------------------------------------|